deatrich/linux-home-server/web-server.md

 Be aware of these settings if you plan on using home-grown configurations on an internet-exposed site:

-   * The configuration for the root of the filesystem allows *FollowSymLinks*
+   * The configuration for the root of the file system allows *FollowSymLinks*
    * Access to directory */usr/share* is allowed
    * The base of the web tree, */var/www/*, allows *Indexes* and *FollowSymLinks* -- these settings should be enabled only within site